 After participating in this activity, clinicians should be able to:

 • Relate practical and appropriate information regarding both common and significant clinical problems in the care of the poisoned patient.
 They will utilize published, evidence-based criteria to support the diagnosis and management of the patients for whom care is provided.

-• Recognize new drugs of abuse/uncommon toxins and utilize the proper approach to treatment of the acutely poisoned patient.
+• Recognize new drugs of abuse/uncommon toxins and utilize the proper approach to the treatment of the acutely poisoned patient.

 • Read ECGs appropriately, identify toxicological evidence and, subsequently, perform a gastrointestinal decontamination on a poisoned patient.

 • Describe the diagnostic approach to determining the toxicological etiologies of rare poisonings.